Snow Day Guide

 Snow Day Preparation Checklist

-Before the semester even starts, here are some basics for planning for an unplanned class cancelation:
+Before the semester even starts, here are some basics for planning for an unplanned class cancellation:

 Establish a communication plan to notify students of any major change.
-Relevant Tools: Email, Phone/Text Messaging, D2L News Item
+Relevant Tools: Email, Phone/Text Messaging, D2L Announcements

 Make your Syllabus available digitally to students.
-Relevant Tools: D2L Content, Emai
+Relevant Tools: D2L Content, Email

 All class documents posted in D2L.
 Relevant Tools: D2L Content

-Have access to your office computer or materials stored on it.
-You will need either VPN access or GoToMyPC for this.
+You can also access your computer and its files via VPN or GoToMyPC, though we recommend using cloud storage if possible.
 Please note that it may take a couple of weeks for accounts to be requested and approved.
 Relevant Tools: VPN: VPN Request Form (List Val Grande as “manager”), Windows Guide, Mac Guide.
 GoToMyPC: Open a ticket to request an account

 Review planned material and activities and consider what is “must know”, what is “important to know” and what is “nice to know.”
 Relevant Tools: D2L Content

 Evaluate what activities and material require in class time vs. could potentially be accomplished though out of class or online activities.
-Relevant Tools: D2L Content
+Relevant Tools: D2L Content, D2L Capture, D2L Assessments, D2L Discussions, Online Rooms in D2L

 Reprioritize the course based on these decisions so that you and your students are able to successfully meet the course goals.
 Relevant Tools: D2L Content